 4.3E released in June 2010.

-System update packages are found on Nintendo’s Servers or in game discs.
-Users can manually check for updates using the System Menu, however these are automatically triggered if a game requires a specific version of IOS which is not installed and the disc happens to contain the required packages.
+System update packages can be fetched from Nintendo’s Servers or game discs.
+Users can manually check for updates using the System Menu.
+Updates are forced if a game requires a specific version of IOS which is not installed and the disc happens to contain the required packages.

-So far we have discussed two very different OS that reside in this console and run concurrently, this seems fairly simple, however both have to be carefully coordinated during the start of the console in order to work properly afterwards.
+So far we have discussed two very different operating systems that reside in this console and run concurrently.
+This seems fairly simple, although both have to be carefully coordinated during the start of the console in order to work properly afterwards.
 That being said, the boot process of this console is as follows:

 Space available ranges between 4.7 GB (if single-layer) or 8.54 GB (if double-layer).
 Wii discs often contain two partitions: The first one stores system updates and the other one, the actual game.